Moonnalam: Demography and Politics

 Present MP of Pathanamthitta constituency is Shri Anto Antony and present MLA of Adoor is Shri Chittayam Gopakumar.
 Moonnalam comes under Adoor municipality currently governed by LDF.

 Geography

-Moonnalam is a beautiful green and clean place with landscapes consisting of mainly slopes and plains.
+Moonnalam is a place with landscapes consisting of mainly slopes and plains.
 It has no nearby river and is mainly dependent on ground water sources.
 Main crops grown here are rubber, tapioca, rice, banana.
 Rubber was once the main income of people of Moonnalam.
 Valyathodu and Canal are the main irrigation sources for the agriculture.
 Moonnalam gets average to heavy rains every year.
 The main soils are sandy soil, earthen soil and gravel soil.

 Transportation

 Roadways are the only means of transportation in Moonnalam.
 KSRTC bus station is less than 1 km away from Moonnalam, which provides 24 hrs interstate, interdistrict and local services.
 Adoor bypass passes through Moonnalam.
 Moonnalam-Manakkala road maintained by Kerala PWD, is another major road, which was modernised in 2019.
 It provides a shorter and traffic free way for the travellers to Kollam side.

 Nearest railway stations are Kayankulam (25 km), Chengannur (26 km).

 Trivandrum International Airport is the 93 km away from Moonnalam.